PERT Charts: What They Are and How to Use Them

 There are several factors to consider when using PERT charts in project planning:

-PERT charts can quickly become very complex due to the information they contain.
+PERT charts can quickly become very complex due to the large amount of information they contain.
 You’ll need to learn how to update, modify, and maintain the PERT diagram to avoid losing its power as a planning tool.

 As with any planning method based on probability and uncertainty, the subjective basis of some decisions can be challenging.
 It takes experience to create PERT charts that offer value in a project.

-You'd make the initial PERT chart after creating your team and the work breakdown structure (WBS).
-The WBS creates all the tasks added to the PERT chart.
+After creating your team and the work breakdown structure (WBS), you’d make the initial PERT chart.
+The WBS is used to create all the tasks which are added to the PERT chart.

 Here are five logical steps for creating a PERT chart: